How to Prepare Your Preprint

 PsyArXiv, SocArXiv, LawArXiv, Thesis Commons, and several others have partnered with OSF Preprints to support preprint sharing across different disiplines.
 You should upload your preprint to whichever preprint service best fits your topic and the community that you would like to reach.
 If there isn’t a community-driven preprint service for your discipline, OSF Preprints is available for any discipline.

-Browse through the list of preprint services on the OSF Preprints homepage.
+Browse through the list of preprint services on the OSF Preprints Homepage.

 3. Prepare your preprint file